TanStack/query/docs/react/guides/migrating-to-v5.md

 Previously, we've allowed to overwrite the `pageParams` that would be returned from `getNextPageParam` or `getPreviousPageParam` by passing a `pageParam` value directly to `fetchNextPage` or `fetchPreviousPage`.
 This feature didn't work at all with refetches and wasn't widely known or used.
 This also means that `getNextPageParam` is now required for infinite queries.

+### Returning `null` from `getNextPageParam` or `getPreviousPageParam` now indicates that there is no further page available

+In v4, you needed to explicitly return `undefined` to indicate that there is no further page available.
+We've widened this check to include `null`.

 ### No retries on the server

 On the server, `retry` now defaults to `0` instead of `3`.
 For prefetching, we have always defaulted to `0` retries, but since queries that have `suspense` enabled can now execute directly on the server as well (since React18), we have to make sure that we don't retry on the server at all.